vitoramj/SimpleRobotWebRemote/README.md

 ## Limitations

-1. Does not work on default install and Qt 5.5.1 libs of Ubuntu Mate due to failure to detect the Neato port
-2. At this time, the browser client cannot request sensor information.
+1. At this time, the browser client cannot request sensor information.
-3. Currently only movements and playing sound are supported.
+2. Currently only movements and playing sound are supported.
 Even though they are somewhat straightforward to extend.
-4. Connection to other robots is currently under development.
+3. Connection to other robots is currently under development.

 Enjoy